icanzilb/SwiftSpinner/README.md

     pod "SwiftSpinner"
 ```

-*NB*: Currently Swift Cocoapods work only with 0.36 pre-release version.
-If you want to learn how to install a Swift cocoapod read more here: http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/

 In case you don’t want to use CocoaPods - just copy the file **SwiftSpinner/SwiftSpinner.swift** to your Xcode project.

 ## Author